dewezcyril/Seacanairy_2/README.md

 # Description of the different files

 * **CO2.py**: retrieving the data from [E+E Elektronik EE894 CO2 sensor](https://www.epluse.com/en/products/co2-measurement/co2-sensor/ee894/)
-* **OPC-N3.py**: code imported from an [online example](https://github.com/JarvisSan22/OPC-N3_python), to retrieve the data from the [Alphasense PM OPC-N3 sensor](http://www.alphasense.com/index.php/products/optical-particle-counter/)
+* **OPCN3.py**: code imported from an [online example](https://github.com/JarvisSan22/OPC-N3_python), to retrieve the data from the [Alphasense PM OPC-N3 sensor](http://www.alphasense.com/index.php/products/optical-particle-counter/)*
+* **OPCN3-spidev**: adaptation of the previous file found on GitHub.
+Use of spidev function instead of Serial
 * **Start_to_tshirp.py**: code to retrieve the voltage of a [4 sensors AFE board from Alphasense](http://www.alphasense.com/index.php/products/support-circuits-air/), measured by a [Pi-16ADC](https://alchemy-power.com/pi-16adc/)
 * **ADC and 4-AFE Board.py**: adaptation of the previous code for use via functions
 * **seacanairy.py**: final code launching the functions inside the other python files